PhantomInsights/covid-19/README.md

 ## Global Data

-We start by loading our dataset and specifying the first column as our index, this will turn it into a `datetimeindex` which is very handy when working with time series data.
+We start by loading our dataset and specifying the first column as our index, this will turn it into a `datetimeindex` which is very handy when working with time-series data.

 ```python
 df = pd.read_csv("global_data.csv", parse_dates=["isodate"], index_col=0)